 Since the Council adopted the Sixth Power Plan, Bonneville has worked with its customers to ensure that it meets its share of the Council's regional efficiency targets while meeting its load obligations in an efficient and cost-effective manner.
 To facilitate the region's acquisition of efficiency, Bonneville undertook an extensive regional public process that resulted in a framework and set of policies to guide the acquisition of energy efficiency post-2011.
-Bonneville and the region's public utilities not only met, but exceeded their pro-rata share of the Sixth Plan's efficiency targets for 2010, and early estimates show they likely did the same in 2011.
-Bonneville is reducing its capital budget for energy efficiency acquisition for fiscal years 2013 and 2014 due to overspending in FY 2011.
+Bonneville and the region's public utilities not only met, but exceeded their pro-rata share of the Sixth Plan's efficiency targets in both 2010 and 2011.
+Bonneville, due to overspending in FY2011, reallocated its five year capital budget, shifting its spending to the early years and reducing its budgets for energy efficiency acquisition for fiscal years 2013 and 2014.
 Bonneville has been working with its customers to ensure that with a renewed commitment to utility self-funding, they can continue to achieve and exceed the Council's targets.
 Despite the reduced funding for energy efficiency in fiscal years 2013 and 2014, the Council believes Bonneville should continue to offer flexible and workable programs to help utilities meet the efficiency goals, including a backstop role for Bonneville should utility programs fail to achieve them.